-Clay is a very small city located in the state of Kentucky.
-With a population of 997 people and just one neighborhood, Clay is the 255th largest community in Kentucky.
+Clay is a tiny city located in the state of Kentucky.
+With a population of 994 people and just one neighborhood, Clay is the 255th largest community in Kentucky.

 When you are in Clay, you'll notice that it is more blue-collar than most other communities in America.
 40.61% of Clay’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Clay is a city of professionals, managers, and construction workers and builders.
 There are especially a lot of people living in Clay who work in healthcare (11.03%), business and financial occupations (9.39%), and sales jobs (7.75%).

-As is often the case in a small city, Clay doesn't have a public transportation system that people use for their commute.
+Clay is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Clay have a very low rate of college education: just 9.80% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Clay has a very low overall level of education: only 9.80% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Clay in 2022 was $20,377, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $81,508 for a family of four.
 However, Clay contains both very wealthy and poor people as well.